cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## Usage of the group module

-When the group module is enabled in a chain (say the Cosmos Hub), this means that users can create groups and submit a group proposal.
+When the group module is enabled in a chain (say the Cosmos Hub), this means that users can create groups and submit group proposals.
-This means that any number of users can be part of a group and vote on the group proposal.
+This means that any number of users can be part of a group and vote on the group's proposals.
 You can think of it as an enhanced multisig or DAO.

 Before starting, let's first review some terminology:

 * **Group Admin**: the account that creates the group is the group administrator.
-The group administrator is the account who can add, remove and change the group members, but does not need to be a member of the group itself.
+The group administrator is the account that can add, remove and change the group members, but does not need to be a member of the group itself.
 Choose it wisely.
 * **[Group Policy](https://docs.cosmos.network/main/modules/group/01_concepts.html#group-policy)**: a group policy is an account associated with a group and a decision policy.
-In order to perform action on this account, a proposal must be approved by the majority of the group members; or as defined in the decision policy.
-Note, a group can have multiple group policies.
+In order to perform actions on this account, a proposal must be approved by a majority of the group members; or as defined in the decision policy.
+For the avoidance of doubt, note that a group can have multiple group policies.
 * **[Decision Policy](https://docs.cosmos.network/main/modules/group/01_concepts.html#decision-policy)**: a policy that defines how the group members can vote on a proposal and how the vote outcome is calculated.
 * **Proposal**: A group proposal works the same way as a governance proposal: group members can submit proposals to the group and vote on proposals with a _Yes_, _No_, _No with Veto_ and _Abstain_.